-Exposed aggregate is a widely popular concrete application that is perfectly suited to the outdoor areas of your home.
+Exposed aggregate in Perth is a popular concrete application that is perfectly suited to the outdoor areas of your home.

 Its ability to be customised with different types of stones and colours makes it a popular option for any new home build or renovation, while the versatility of this concrete style allows you to create a design and finish that is unique, complimentary, and will add value to your property.